 Creating the Course

 To create a course, you first would need to access the Instructor area.
 You can do that either through your profile or going straight here: https://www.bitdegree.org/studio.
-Of course, to use it, a teacher would need to sign up to the platform beforehand.
+Of course, to use it, a lecturer would need to sign up to the platform beforehand.

 And now we move over to the fun part: uploading lectures!
 The most common type for lectures is video ones which should be 3-10 minutes long.
 Why specifically this length?
 Well, it not only eases the upload, but it’s also more efficient for online viewing: